cdktf/cdktf-provider-google/docs/monitoringUptimeCheckConfig.csharp.md

 Boolean specifying whether to include SSL certificate validation as a part of the Uptime check.

-Only applies to checks where monitoredResource is set to uptime_url.
-If useSsl is false, setting validateSsl to true has no effect.
+Only applies to checks where 'monitored_resource' is set to 'uptime_url'.
+If 'use_ssl' is 'false', setting 'validate_ssl' to 'true' has no effect.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.6.0/docs/resources/monitoring_uptime_check_config#validate_ssl MonitoringUptimeCheckConfig#validate_ssl}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.7.0/docs/resources/monitoring_uptime_check_config#validate_ssl MonitoringUptimeCheckConfig#validate_ssl}

 ---